skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

   Show an analysis of the tape's tones, pulse sequences and data blocks.

 --tape-name NAME
-  Specify the name of a TAP/TZX file in a zip archive.
-By default, the first TAP/TZX file found in the zip archive is selected.
+  Specify the name of a tape file in a zip archive.
+By default, the first tape file found in the zip archive is selected.

 --tape-start BLOCK
   Start the tape at this block number.
-In a TAP/TZX file, the first block is number 1, the second is 2, etc.
+In a tape file, the first block is number 1, the second is 2, etc.

 --tape-stop BLOCK
   Stop the tape at this block number.
-In a TAP/TZX file, the first block is number 1, the second is 2, etc.
+In a tape file, the first block is number 1, the second is 2, etc.

 --tape-sum MD5SUM
-  Specify the MD5 checksum of the TAP/TZX file. ``tap2sna.py`` will abort if there is a checksum mismatch.
+  Specify the MD5 checksum of the tape file. ``tap2sna.py`` will abort if there is a checksum mismatch.

 -u, --user-agent `AGENT`
   Set the User-Agent header used in an HTTP(S) request.